clay-run/action-template-nodejs/README.md

 If you're ready to go live with your Action, just merge your work to the `master` branch of your GitHub repository.

-If you want to deploy without merging, you can deploy to each stage using
+If you want to deploy without merging, you can deploy using

 ```
-yarn run deploy:local
-yarn run deploy:staging
-yarn run deploy // production by default
+yarn run deploy
 ```
-You will get an error if you are not on the `master` branch or if you have uncommitted changes for production deployments.
+You will get an error if you are not on the `master` branch or if you have uncommitted changes.
 If you wish to force the deployment, add `-- --force` to the command.

 ```
-yarn run deploy -- --force // production by default
+yarn run deploy -- --force
 ```

 The deployment system supports major and minor versions.